renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-bundles.md

 ```

 6. To link your new bundle to the frontend, open `/src/frontend/src/icons/lazyIconImports.ts`.
-You can view the [lazyIconImports.ts](https://github.com/langflow-ai/langflow/blob/main/src/frontend/src/icons/lazyIconImports.ts) in the Langflow repository.
+You can view the [lazyIconImports.ts](https://github.com/khulnasoft-lab/aiexec/blob/main/src/frontend/src/icons/lazyIconImports.ts) in the Aiexec repository.
 7. Add the name of your icon, which should match the icon name you used in the `.tsx` file.
 For example:
 ```typescript